- 1 About Savill Garden

 - Take a long walk to the to the Copper Horse depicting George III on horse back.

-- Lean about the history by taking a Royal Heritage Tour of Windsor Great Park.
+- Learn about the history by taking a Royal Heritage Tour of Windsor Great Park.

 - Visit the Windsor Great Park Environmental Centre.